13 15 15Call

 Here are three questions that will help you understand if you’re eligible:

 If you answered yes to these questions, then you may be eligible to make a TPD claim.
-Different policies have different provisions and definitions, so you’ll need to check your policy to confirm that you qualify to make a TPD claim.
+Different policies have different provisions and definitions, but this article explains how to find out if you qualify to make a TPD claim.

 It all depends on the definition of TPD in your policy.
 It might cover you for:

-specialist TPD lawyer will be able to look at your superannuation fund (or funds) and advise you about your TPD entitlements.
-Law Partners will provide free advice over the phone, so it’s worth calling to find out what you can claim.
+Our specialist TPD lawyers can look at your superannuation fund (or funds) and advise you about your TPD entitlements.
+We provide free advice over the phone, so it’s worth calling to find out what you can claim.

-Many people use a specialist TPD lawyer to manage their TPD super claim on their behalf and give themselves the best possible chance of success.
+This is why many people use one of our specialist Sydney TPD lawyers to manage their TPD super claims on their behalf.
 At Law Partners, we have a team of TPD specialists who can handle your claim for you on a no win no fee basis, so you only need to pay us after you receive your lump sum.

 Why would a TPD claim be denied?